Mercenary Llaelese Light Warjack

 Combos & Synergies

-- Gastone Crosse - Fire Group and Moving Shadows spells are good support spells for the Vanguard's fairly average ranged attack.
+- His Fire Group and Moving Shadows spells are good support spells for the Vanguard's fairly average ranged attack.

-- Magnus2 - He does not like guns, so shield guards are nice.
-Calamity helps the damage output and Mobility and Unyielding let it get up there and jam pretty effectively.
+- Calamity helps the damage output and Mobility and Unyielding let it get up there and jam pretty effectively.

-- Ashlynn The Vanguard is the only Mercenary jack besides Gallant that goes well with her feat thanks to its gun, DEF and Set Defense.
-They make good Admonition targets as well.
+- The Vanguard is the only Mercenary jack, besides Gallant, that goes well with her feat thanks to its gun, DEF, and Set Defense.

 Drawbacks and Downsides